ericaezhou/Assemble_AI/README.md

 - `GET /api/conversations/user/:userId` - Get all conversations for a user
 - `GET /api/conversations/:id/messages` - Get all messages in a conversation
 - `POST /api/messages` - Send a message in a conversation

+### GitHub

+- `GET /api/github/profile/:username` - Get GitHub profile and repository data

+### Resume Parsing

+The parsing service runs on port 5100.
+These endpoints are proxied through the main server.

+- `POST /api/parsing/upload` - Upload a resume/LinkedIn screenshot for parsing
+- `GET /api/parsing/result` - Get the parsed result for a job
+- `POST /api/parsing/confirm` - Confirm parsed data with optional overrides
+- `POST /api/parsing/claim` - Associate a parsing job with a user

 ## How Recommendations Work